Matatika/matatika-docs/content/data/data-visualisation/advanced-examples.md

 description: |-
   #Example

-  This dataset show the shop and how many daily deliveries they recieve.
+  This dataset show the shop and how many daily deliveries they receive.
 metadata: |-
   {
     "name": "shop",